karthik0104/Spotify-New-Song-Affinity-Prediction/README.md

 # Music-taste-analysis
-This project is done as a part of Data Science course taken as a part of Master of Science in Computer Science.
-The project attempts to answer the question - Which user has more probability of liking a song given features of that song?
+The project attempts to answer the question - What probability does a user have of liking a song given features of that song?
 The Project consist of analysis as follows:
 1. For class imbalance in dataset and tuning models to understand class imbalance:<br />
   1.1 Using hold out method to split train and test set as 70% and 30 % respectively<br />